Lear's macaw: Population and conservation status

 In 2014 Chico Mendes Institute for Biodiversity Conservation (ICMBio) counted 1,294 birds, this increased to 1,354 in the 2017 ICMBio count, and grew further to 1,694 in the 2018 count.
-In the 2019 IUCN assessment, BI continued to assert that the population was 250-999 individuals, but now first stated that the population growth was increasing.
+In the 2019 IUCN assessment, BI continued to assert that the population was 250–999 individuals, but now first stated that the population growth was increasing.
 The map was extended to show the foraging ranges, and not only the roosting sites.
-The 'Threats' section was updated to emphasise reduction of food resources due to habitat loss caused by the historical expansion of agricultural development in the region (criterium B1b(iii)).
+The 'Threats' section was updated to emphasise reduction of food resources due to habitat loss caused by the historical expansion of agricultural development in the region (criterion B1b(iii)).
 An explanation was also given for reducing the number of mature individuals to 228, a 2014 study published by Pacífico et al. This study stated that although the total population size at some 1,125 birds was well known by 2010, it was unknown how many of these birds were actively breeding.
 During the 2010 season, 114 nests and probable nests were counted.
 As each nest represents two actively breeding birds, this indicates that 20.3% of the population was actively breeding each season, which is comparable to other similar parrot species.
 This would also indicate that there were at least 228 mature individuals at the time, assuming maturity was defined as those individuals which were successful at breeding, and would indicate that by 2018, some 340 birds would be reproductively active adults.
 Of the nests which were monitored, some 80% of the nests showed successful reproduction, which is quite high compared to other parrots.